kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_578UVIII_Plus.md

 # General
-Like the Anytone 878, certian key functions cannot be be bound to a long press and must be bound to a short press even though tough the function itself will activate with a long press.
+Like the Anytone 878, certain key functions cannot be be bound to a long press and must be bound to a short press even though tough the function itself will activate with a long press.
 Additionally, when bound to a short press, they disable the ability to assign a different function to the long press.
 These features are:
 - Emergency Alarm

 The 578 measurements are approximately: 7.4" faceplate to fan, 1.6' tall, and 5.55' across the faceplate.